-- 1. What support for your proposal for a city-centre High Speed Rail station have you gathered from your Labour colleagues across South Yorkshire? - 2.
+- 1. What support for your proposal for a city-centre High Speed Rail station have you gathered from your Labour colleagues across South Yorkshire? - We continue to work with colleagues across South Yorkshire and Sheffield City Region as a whole to ensure that we maximise the potential of HS2 in our region. - 2.
 Were you disappointed to see the Shadow Chancellor once again cast doubt on the Labour Party's support for HS2 on the Andrew Marr Show in January?